morrowind-modding/tes3cs-manual/content/DialogueFunctions.md

 **Weather**

-This returns the current weather so you can have people talk about the rain or the ash storms, etc. See [ChangeWeather](<ChangeWeather.md>) script command for enums on weather types.
+This returns the current weather so you can have people talk about the rain or the ash storms, etc. See [[change-weather|ChangeWeather]] script command for enums on weather types.

 &nbsp;